eykrehbein/strest/README.md

 You can use this syntax __*anywhere*__ regardless of whether it is inside of some string like `https://localhost/posts/Value(postKey.key)/...` or as a standalone term like `Authorization: Value(login.token)`

+This can also be used across files as demonstrated [here](tests/success/chaining)

 ## Using random values with Faker

 If you need to generate some random values, you are able to do so by using [Faker API](http://marak.github.io/faker.js/) templates.